-KARE YOUTH LEAGUE'S
+KARE YOUTH LEAGUE'S PURPOSE AND OVERVIEW

 Since 1931, Kare Youth League (KYL) has served the greater San Gabriel Valley through a uniquely designed program, integrating athletics, camping and educational experiences.